ANRGUSC/Urban_IoT_DDoS_Data/README.md

 The project config file can be found in [/source_code](https://github.com/ANRGUSC/Urban_IoT_Data/tree/main/source_code).
 The path to the output directory can be set in this file.

-## Pre-processing the dataset
+## Cleaning the dataset

 Before running any code, the original dataset need to be unzip in the [/dataset directory](https://github.com/ANRGUSC/Urban_IoT_Data/tree/main/dataset).
-Three python scripts can be found in [/source_code/pre_process](https://github.com/ANRGUSC/Urban_IoT_Data/tree/main/source_code/pre_process) folder for pre-processing the raw dataset.
+One python scripts can be found in [/source_code/clean_dataset](https://github.com/ANRGUSC/Urban_IoT_Data/tree/main/source_code/clean_dataset) folder for pre-processing the original dataset.

-### pre_process.py
+### clean_dataset.py

 This file genrates the bening_dataset which has N nodes and each node has time entries starting from the beginning to the end of original dataset with a step of time_step.